 The secure CJSM email is:

 Bernadette has a busy practice with a focus on immigration, asylum, and public law challenges and an interest in international law.
 She is committed to representing publicly funded and vulnerable clients and is experienced in doing so in all areas of her practice.

 Before coming to the bar, Bernadette volunteered in immigration and housing for two and a half years at Lambeth Law Centre.
 For the final year she worked as a senior immigration caseworker as well as being involved in providing outreach immigration advice to a domestic violence charity.

-Prior to pupillage Bernadette developed an interest in restorative justice and mediation whilst volunteering on youth referral order panels for a couple of years as a panel chair, facilitating discussions with young people about reparation and minimising the risk of reoffending.
+Prior to pupillage Bernadette developed an interest in restorative justice and mediation while volunteering on youth referral order panels for a couple of years as a panel chair, facilitating discussions with young people about reparation and minimising the risk of reoffending.